Priyanka302002/Blinkit_Analysis/README.md

 ---
 ## 📌 How to Use
 1. Open the `pivote_table/` folder to explore sales trends.
-2. View `dashboard_report.xlsx` for a detailed visual analysis.
+2. View `blinkit.xlsx` for a detailed visual analysis.
 3. Use the dataset for further insights and custom analysis.

 ---